-- 1. Subject to the restrictions set out in these Statutes, the Board of Directors is entrusted with the management of the Society. - Subject to the approval of the General Assembly, the Board of Directors is entitled to enter into agreements to acquire, alienate or encumber property subject to public registration and to enter into agreements whereby the Society guarantees or provides security as surety or joint and several co-debtor for any debt of any third parties, or warrants performance by any third parties. - 3.
+- 1. Subject to the restrictions set out in these Statutes, the Board of Directors is entrusted with the management of the Society.
+In performing their duties the members of the Board of Directors shall regard the interests of the Society and the organization connected with it. - Subject to the approval of the General Assembly, the Board of Directors is entitled to enter into agreements to acquire, alienate or encumber property subject to public registration and to enter into agreements whereby the Society guarantees or provides security as surety or joint and several co-debtor for any debt of any third parties, or warrants performance by any third parties. - 3.
 The Society is represented by: - a) either the Board of Directors; - b) or two members of the Executive Committee acting jointly. - 4.
 The Board of Directors ensures that the Society acts in accordance with the Statutes and resolutions adopted by the General Assembly. - 5.
-The Board of Directors will meet at least once a calendar year. - Detailed descriptions of the responsibilities of Board members are set out in the Board Operating Manual. - 7.
+The Board of Directors will meet at least once a calendar year. - 6.
+Detailed descriptions of the responsibilities of Board members are set out in the Board Operating Manual. - 7.
 The Board of Directors is entitled to fill its own vacancies by appointing members of the Society, provided that not more than half of the Members of the Board of Directors are appointed by the Board of Directors.
 These appointments will be effective until the next elections. - 8.
 Six members of the Board of Directors constitute the quorum for resolutions to be taken by the Board of Directors. - 9.
-Each member of the Board of Directors has the right to cast one vote relating to the affairs of the Board of Directors. - 10.
-Resolutions at a duly convened meeting of the Board of Directors will be adopted on the basis of an absolute majority of the votes cast.
-In the event of a tie the Chair's single vote will constitute the casting vote. - 11.
+Each member of the Board of Directors has the right to cast one vote relating to the affairs of the

+- Board of Directors. - 10.
+Resolutions at a duly convened meeting of the Board of Directors will be adopted on the basis of an absolute majority of the votes cast. - 11.
 Resolutions of the Board of Directors may also be adopted in writing (which also includes an electronic recording) outside of a Board of Directors meeting, provided that all Members of the Board of Directors entitled to vote carry such resolutions unanimously. - 12.
+A member of the Board of Directors does not participate in the discussions and the decision-making if the relevant member of the Board of Directors has a direct or indirect personal interest which conflicts with that of the Society and the organization with it.
+If, as a consequence thereof no resolution of the Board of Directors can be adopted, the resolution will be adopted nevertheless by the Board of Directors, with written record of the considerations underlying the resolution. - 13.
 The Board of Directors may delegate all or some of its responsibilities to an Executive Committee.
-The Board of Directors remains responsible for all acts performed by the Executive Committee.
+The Board of Directors remains responsible for all acts performed by the Executive Committee. - 14.
+No remuneration can be granted to the Board of Directors.
+Expenses will be reimbursed to the members of the Board of Directors on production of the necessary proof.